 For example, someone who wants to have a million dollars may:

 - Find a way to reduce their monthly expenses and stop spending money on frivolous things

 - Brainstorm ways to make more money: sell things, take on extra jobs, start their own business, etc.

 Once the figure out where they want to go, they can determine the steps to get there.

 It’s important to note that we may not always know the exact steps to get to where we want to go, but we don’t have to know the entire plan from the get-go.
 What we can usually figure out, however, is the next step.
 Focusing on one step at a time is all we have to do to create our path.

 Have you ever had a chore you just kept putting off?
 Maybe it’s a pile of laundry on the couch you just don’t feel like folding or a pile of clutter sitting by your front door you’ve been meaning to take to a donation center.

 It sits there for days… or weeks… until your partner come home and says, “I invited friends over to play games tonight!”
 Suddenly, you start running around the house frantically taking care of everything because you had an urgent reason to do so.

 I am a world-class procrastinator.
 It’s not my best quality, but sometimes I need an urgent deadline to push me into action.

 When I was in my early twenties, I went to graduate school at George Washington University in Washington DC.
-I loved living on my own in the city a little too much and spent most of my time socializing instead of studying.
+I loved living on my own in the city and spent more time socializing thank studying.
 (And I won’t lie… I don’t regret a second of it!)